czenzel/automatic-octo/README.md

 ## Course Distribution

 The course lecture, videos, quizes, and code testing will be available via Udemy, TakeLessons, and other platforms as applicable.

+## Support

+For any support related questions please post in the applicable support channels in each course platform such as the Messages or Q & A boards.